maldroid/hardware-hacking/data.md

 You can see that the values other than 121 (`p`) are clustered together more tightly and `p` is an outlier (it takes 608 ns more to validate it than to validate the second password guess on the list).
 This supports our assumption that `p` is the first character of the password.
 Well, this and that code we uploaded to Arduino Uno which specified that the password was `passw`...

 Either way, we managed to get the first letter of the password.
-Now that we know the first one, we can repeat that process for the second letter (using `p` and the first and filling the last 3 charcters with zeros) and so on until we have the whole password.
+Now that we know the first one, we can repeat that process for the second letter (using `p` and the first and filling the last 3 characters with zeros) and so on until we have the whole password.

 The remaining question is: how does that speed up the password brute-forcing?